 I learned this trick more than 40 years ago, and I still use it to this day when I can’t remember how many days there are in a particular month.

-Use the knuckle trick to remember which months have 31 days!
+Use the knuckle trick to remember which months have 30 or 31 days!

-Ok, so you’ve taught your kids how many days are in a year (365), and you’ve taught your kids how many months are in a year (12).
+Ok, so your kids probably know how many days are in a year (365), and how many months are in a year (12).
 Now it’s time to teach them how to remember how many days are in a month, but that depends on which month you’re talking about of course.

 Easy way to remember how many days are in a month.

 The trick I’m about to show you is such an easy way to remember which months have 30 days and which months have 31!

 You’re going to love this!
 Your kids are going to love this!
 Your friends are going to love this.